 After admittance to the Global Gateway Program or the Pre-Master’s Program, you must provide additional documentation, listed below, before the I-20 immigration document is issued.

 You will be required to have original financial documentation available during your visa interview.

-Pearson Versant, TOEFL and IELTS are recognised for the undergraduate Global Gateway Program.
-TOEFL or IELTS scores are the accepted scores for undergraduate direct admission option and the Pre-Master’s Program.
+Pearson Versant, TOEFL and IELTS are recognized for the undergraduate Global Gateway Program and the Master's International Year program.

 The latest from UVM.